pzawadzk/Behavioral-Cloning/README.md

 # Behavioral cloning

-This project implements machine learning model for a self-driving car in the UDACITY simulator (Fig. 1).
+This project implements a machine-learning model for a self-driving car in the UDACITY simulator (Fig. 1).
 The model uses road images taken by three on-board cameras to predict steering angle.
 The model is trained using the so-called  behavioural cloning approach.

 <p>
 <img src="simulator.png" width="480" alt="Combined Image" /> <br>